xavierfoucrier/instacam/DOCUMENTATION.md

 Minimum: `0`
 Maximum: `1`

-The opacity option applies transparency to the viewport, making it **appear more or less transparent**.
+The opacity property applies transparency to the viewport, making it **appear more or less transparent**.
 A value of 0 is completely transparent.
 A value of 1 leaves the viewport unchanged.
 Values between 0 and 1 are linear multipliers on the effect.
 Some browsers may provide **hardware acceleration** to render the opacity filter for better performance.
 If omitted, the CSS filter won't be applied.

 #### brightness
 Type: `Number`